-Between February 2010 and January 2012, the EDD has processed close to 15,000 CTB Streamline Training Enrollment applications.
+Between February 2010 and February 2012, the EDD processed over 15,000 CTB Streamline Training Enrollment applications.

 Additionally, on July 1, 2011, the EDD implemented the provisions of Assembly Bill 2058 (Chapter 591, Statutes of 2010), which expands the CTB eligibility criteria for claimants who are in self-arranged training.
 The CTB Streamline process is being modified to incorporate the new eligibility criteria in the legislation.